 Last year, online Black Friday sales hit an all-time high totalling $5 billion.
 2017 was also the first year that computers accounted for less than half of those sales.1 That’s right!
-Because as desktop sales continue to drop, smartphone shopping is soaring.
+As desktop sales continue to drop, smartphone shopping is soaring.
 In fact, mobile commerce accounted for a whopping 42% of all Black Friday sales in 2017.
 (An 11% jump from last year).2 So, why is mobile winning the war for customers?
-And what do retailers need to do to reach today’s mobile shopper?
+And what do retailers need to do to reach today’s mobile shoppers?

 Why Mobile is Winning the War for Shoppers

 Simply put, mobile streamlines stuff.
 And in the case of Black Friday 2018, it reduces the friction of your customers’ shopping experience.
 Apps are easier to use and they’re way more engaging.
 But, most importantly, consumer apps reach your customers on their terms wherever they are.
-Whether they’re at home, work or on-the-go.
+Whether they’re at home, at work or on-the-go.